tm-a-t/telegram-bot-handbook/en/chats/id.md

 Each user, bot, group, or channel has an invariable ID.

 Official Telegram apps don't show IDs.
-Use unofficial apps or bots [like this](https://t.me/getmyid_bot) if you need to manually learn specific user or chat IDs.
+Use unofficial apps or bots [like this](https://t.me/getmyid_bot) when you need to manually learn specific user or chat IDs.

 ::: warning